 It may well be barbecue.
-There are now more than 500 barbecue cookoffs in the US, including a TV "Barbecue Championship Series" with a $75,000 winner's silk purse.
-The series aired in fall 2006 on Sunday nights right after bull riding on the VERSUS sports network.
+There are now more than 500 barbecue cookoffs in the US, including several on TV with a winner's silk purse of up to $75,000.
 "The meats have been marinated; the cookers fired and stoked," barked the teaser, "Watch as the best pit men in the country line up ready to do battle, apron to apron."
 Cooking on steel smokers the size of sofas, these are the real iron chefs.

-The champ was the maintenance manager for a trucking company, Mike Davis of Marietta, OK.
-He and his wife Debbie, a.k.a.
-Lotta Bull BBQ, set a record for winnings in 2006 when they won 11 Grand Championships on the barbecue circuit, including the biggest of them all, the The American Royal Open in Kansas City.
+In 2006, Mike Davis of Marietta, OK, and his wife Debbie, a.k.a.
+Lotta Bull BBQ, set a record for winnings in when they won 11 Grand Championships on the barbecue circuit, including the biggest of them all, the The American Royal Open in Kansas City.
 Some observers speculate they may have grossed close to $200,000 that year.
 Even after deducting about $50,000 expenses, that's more than most restaurant chefs make a year.
 Heck, that's more than a lot of restaurant owners make in a year.

-Prize money is not the only reward competitors reap.
-Plenty have turned their trophies into publicity and big time cha-ching.
+Prize money and trophies like this one from FarOutAwards.com are not the only rewards competitors reap.
 More than a few have turned their trophies into venture capital and opened restaurants.
 Scores have used their accolades to win shelf space for their sauces and spice rubs in grocery stores.
 Many have launched catering services using the elaborate rigs they bought for competition cooking, while others have become so enamored of the gypsy lifestyle that they've hit the road selling ribs, rubs, sauces, and marinades at state and county fairs.